-If all management board members have a conflict of interest where a particular resolution is concerned and a board resolution cannot be adopted as a result, the power to adopt the resolution on that particular topic will rest with the supervisory board.
-If no supervisory board has been established, or if all the supervisory board members also have a conflict of interest, the general meeting may adopt the resolution.

-A company's articles of association may provide for a different approach to the situation outlined above.
-Should the conflicting directors nevertheless pass the resolution, the resolution is void: it was passed by an unauthorised body.
-The question is whether such resolutions can be repaired.
-The prevailing doctrine in literature is that this is not possible.
+If all management board members have a conflict of interest where a particular resolution is concerned and the resolution cannot be adopted as a result, the supervisory board will be authorised to adopt such resolution.
+If no supervisory board has been established, or if all supervisory board members also have a conflict of interest, the general meeting may adopt the resolution.
+The articles of association may provide for a different approach to the situation outlined above, provided that if a supervisory board has been established the resolution of the management board will mandatorily be adopted by the supervisory board.
+Should the conflicted management board members nevertheless adopt the resolution, the resolution is void: it was adopted by an unauthorised corporate body.
+The prevailing doctrine in literature is that such resolutions cannot be repaired.